Access4all/adg/pages/knowledge/screen-readers/so-buggy/README.md

 With the screen readers VoiceOver on macOS and Narrator on Windows, this has changed fundamentally in recent years: both are incorporated deeply into the operating system by default.
 Being an official part of their ecosystem, support is expected to be much better and more reliable than for 3rd party screen readers.
 Especially VoiceOver on macOS is currently seen by many users as being the best screen reader available.

 But it will take time until the majority of users will have switched (if ever).
-So for the time being, developers need to keep JAWS and consorts as their main references.
+So for the time being, developers need to keep NVDA and JAWS as their main references.